satcompetition/2023/README.md

 We received several proposals as a response to our call for verified proof checkers.
 More details, including specifiations of input formats, will be available at the competition website.
-There will be a special track in which you can select the checker tool-chain to be used for verifying your unsat certificates.
+Solver submitters will be asked to select a proof checker of choice among those checkers now supported in the competition.

 ## Aspects to Highlight